teks/squadron-commander/design.md

 Time & Timing
 -------------
 The simulation runs at 1 tick = 1 hour.
-This means combat is sometimes resolved in a single tick.
+This means combat is often resolved in a single tick.

 It's simple event-based timing, and runs until it needs to pause.
 These events